arturopala/scala-tree/README.md

 is such that each one exhibits different performance and memory consumption characteristics, making it possible to experiment and optimize for individual targets while facing the same API.

+Distinct and Lax operations
+---

+By the design choice, every node of the tree can have duplicated children values, although the default API methods preserve the uniqueness of modified elements.

+If the data is distinct by itself, or you don't care about uniqueness, there is a matching set of `LaxTree` API operations supplied as extensions methods in `LaxTreeOps`.

+Lax operations are more performant as they do not have to perform additional checks and merges.

+To enable lax operations, just `import com.github.arturopala.tree.LaxTreeOps._`.

 MutableTree[+T]
 ---